Celebrate National Smores Day with fun ways to make the yummy camping treat, awesome recipe alternatives, and a few smores games too!

 This looks so good!
 And I love that it's quick and easy to make.

 If you want to make some awesome s'mores desserts, you have to check out Jan McCracken's ebook, S'mores Galore: Ooey Gooey Recipes (No Campfire Required).
 I just got it, and I can't wait to make some of these recipes.

 S'more Pizza, S'mores Lava Cake and Sourdough Gone S'more! are just a few I want to try.
 Jan even has a slow cooker s'more cake recipe.

 Looking for a yummy treat that's also a fun activity?
 Make fudge in a bag!

 Fun S'mores Games

-Not long ago, I bought the Toasted or Roasted game (which you can get through my Amazon affiliate link).
-Grant and I have played it several times, and it’s a fun game.
-Because it’s in a resealable plastic bag with a handle, the game could easily be taken on a camping trip.
+Not long ago, I bought the Toasted or Roasted game.
+Grant and I have played it several times, and it's a fun game.
+Because it's in a resealable plastic bag with a handle, the game could easily be taken on a camping trip.
 You can read my review of the game here.